siderolabs/talos/website/content/docs/v0.10/Reference/cli.md

       --registry-mirror strings     list of registry mirrors to use in format: <registry host>=<mirror URL>
-      --talos-version string        the desired Talos version to generate config for (backwards compatibility, e.g. v0.8) --version string              the desired machine config version to generate (default "v1alpha1")
+      --talos-version string        the desired Talos version to generate config for (backwards compatibility, e.g. v0.8) --version string              the desired machine config version to generate (default "v1alpha1") --with-docs                   renders all machine configs adding the documentation for each field (default true) --with-examples               renders all machine configs with the commented examples (default true)
 ```

 ### Options inherited from parent commands